 The Philippines is not only associated with golden sand beaches and exotic islands but amazing must-try local foods that can’t be missed.
-With a wide array of foods, from tropical fruits and vegetables to seafood, Filipino dishes exceed everyone’s expectations.
+With a wide array of foods, from tropical fruits and vegetables to seafood, Filipino cuisine exceeds everyone’s expectations.
 From the delightful adobo to the delicious tapa, you will never forget the taste and aroma of Filipino food.
+And to easily access all the yummy food, a range of amazing accommodation options are available here - from eco hotels to the top beach villas in the Philippines.
+With your lodging sorted, you can now go out and explore the tasty cuisine of this beautiful country.

-Here is a list of the 10 best Filipino dishes you should try, when exploring the Pearl of the Orient Seas:
+Check out this list of the 15 best Filipino dishes you must try when exploring the Pearl of the Orient Seas.

 Alab's Adobong Pula